Peace talks to end decades of conflict in Sudan begin in Juba

-Merck Foundation also announced Call for Application for “Merck More than a Mother” ‘Media Recognition Awards’ for Zimbabwe and rest of Africa.
+Merck Foundation also announced Call for Application for “Merck More than a Mother” ‘Media Recognition Awards’ for Lesotho and rest of Africa.
 The “Merck More than a Mother” ‘Media Recognition Awards’ were launched in 2017 with the aim to emphasize the role of media in enhancing the public engagement and understanding of infertility stigma and the need to change its social perception in African communities.

 Last date of submission: Entries can be submitted till 31st December 2019.

 How to apply?
 Entries can be submitted via email to email@example.com.